Señorita Colombia 2019

 Señorita Colombia 2019 was the 67th edition of the Miss Colombia pageant.
 It was held at the Cartagena de Indias Convention Center in Cartagena de Indias, Colombia on November 11, 2019.

 At the end of the event, Gabriela Tafur of Valle del Cauca crowned María Fernanda Aristizábal of Quindío as Señorita Colombia 2019-2020.
 Aristizábal was set to compete at Miss Universe 2020, but since June 2020, Natalie Ackermann gained ownership of the Miss Universe franchise of Colombia, where a new pageant would select the representative of Colombia to the Miss Universe pageant.
 The new organization did not allow Aristizábal to compete in Miss Universe 2020, thus barring Aristizábal to compete in the said pageant.
-On April 6, 2022, Aristizábal was appointed as Miss Universe Colombia 2022 by the Miss Universe Colombia Organization and represented Colombia at Miss Universe 2022, and concluded as a Top 16 semi-finalist.
+On April 6, 2022, Aristizábal was appointed as Miss Universe Colombia 2022 by the Miss Universe Colombia Organization and represented Colombia at Miss Universe 2022, and concluded as one of the sixteen semi-finalists.

+Contestants from twenty-two departments and cities competed in this year's pageant.
+The competition was hosted by Señorita Colombia 2010 Catalina Robayo and Diana Mina.